puggbma/Concert-Castanets-SoundFont/README.md

 The documentation is in Spanish, German and English

+The soundFonts, configuration and examples files and contained in the "Wiki" tab.

 The soundFont, documentation and score has been created by Maria P.Guerra García ( juli 2025)